 My healthy goal for myself is to stop eating late night snacks.

-Now that you have written your goal, I want you to create a checklist of the things you must do to accomplish these goals.
+Now that you've written your goal, I want you to create a checklist of the things you must do to accomplish these goals.
 Keep it as simple as possible and limit it to three points.
-The shorter the list, the easier it is to accomplish.
+The shorter the list, the easier it's to accomplish.

-1. Research three different legs routines and learn them so I can do them every week.
+1: Research three different leg routines and learn them so I can do them every week.

 After you have finished this, write this at the bottom with your signature and the date:

-Fold up this piece of paper and put it in your wallet where you can always see and carry it with you.
+Fold up the paper and put it in your wallet.
+Take it with you everywhere and look at it when you need a little reminder.
 Remember this checklist as you go through your holidays.
-By accomplishing these goals during the season, it is a true testament that you can have your cake and eat it too.
+By accomplishing these goals during the season, it's a true testament that you can have your cake and eat it too.

 Kit Rich is Los Angeles-based fitness trainer with endless exercise and nutritional know-how.
 Hollywood's hottest stars are addicted to Kit's unique, multi-disciplined approach that combines cardio, yoga, Pilates, and weight training.
 Kit's clients are immediately taken by her funny and honest approach to health and fitness.
 She treats her clients as she treats herself, "with a hard challenge, sensibility, sensitively, and a good laugh."
 Follow Kit on Twitter @kitrichfitness.